 Medication needs for heart disease vary from person to person.
-Once a doctor finds the best drugs to relieve a person's heart disease symptoms and improve his sense of well being, it's important for the patient to take his medications regularly.
+Once a doctor finds the best drugs to relieve a person's heart disease symptoms and improve his or her sense of well being, it's important for the patient to take the medications regularly.
 If you are caring for a patient with heart disease, you may need to remind him or her when it's time to take different medications, or you may actually need to give out the medication when it's time to be taken.
 The following guidelines are helpful for heart disease patients and their caregivers.

 Day-to-Day Heart Medication Tips